kaltura/platform-install-packages/doc/rpm-cluster-deployment-instructions.md

 # /opt/kaltura/bin/kaltura-front-config.sh
 # /opt/kaltura/bin/kaltura-db-config.sh <mysql-hostname> <mysql-super-user> <mysql-super-user-passwd> <mysql-port> [upgrade]
 ```
-**NOTE: /opt/kaltura/bin/kaltura-db-config.sh and kaltura-widgets kaltura-html5lib kaltura-html5-studio which are installed on the web mount only need to run on the first node.**

 ### Secondary Front nodes
 Front in Kaltura represents the machines hosting the user-facing components, including the Kaltura API, the KMC and Admin Console, MediaSpace and all client-side widgets.